Changes to FE and skills sector regulations

-IfL has returned to its roots of ten years ago when teachers, unions and employer bodies created IfL as the independent and practitioner-led professional membership body, with voluntary membership for teachers, trainers and assessors.
+During 2012, there were many changes for both IfL and the further education (FE) and skills sector.
+The year saw IfL return to its roots as an independent and practitioner-led professional membership body, with voluntary membership for teachers, trainers and assessors.

-IfL is independent and majority governed by teachers and trainers who are elected; supported by selected stakeholders, including NIACE, ATL and UCU trade unions and employer bodies.
+IfL is independent and governed by teachers and trainers who are elected by the membership.
+IfL's governance is also supported by selected stakeholders, including trade unions and employer bodies.

 “IfL’s elected board is dedicated to supporting and doing the very best for all teachers and trainers, with them developing IfL as the modern, forward-thinking professional body focused on serving them and meeting their needs.”